Eeems/images/images/archlinux/Readme.md

 wayland
 -------

-The following packages have been installed
+The wayland package has been installed.
- - wayland
- - git
- - make